nestybox/sysbox-ee/docs/user-guide/README.md

 This document describes Sysbox's features, usage, configuration, and limitations.

-This document complements the [Sysbox Quick Start Guide](../quickstart.md), which shows many examples of how deploy system containers with Docker, Kubernetes, etc.
+This document complements the [Sysbox Quick Start Guide](../quickstart/README.md).

-Refer to the Quick Start guide for a fast introduction to deploying system containers with Sysbox.
+Refer to that document for a quick introduction to running containers with Sysbox.
 Come back to this document for a more comprehensive description of functionality.

 ## Table of Contents